Guile Knots

 Return #t if OBJ is a &request-body-ended-prematurely exception.

-Procedure: run-knots-web-server _ KEY: #:host #:family #:addr #:port #:socket #:read-request-exception-handler #:write-response-exception-handler #:connection-idle-timeout #:connection-buffer-size #:post-request-hook
+Procedure: run-knots-web-server handler KEY: #:host #:family #:addr #:port #:ipv6-v6only? #:socket #:read-request-exception-handler #:write-response-exception-handler #:connection-idle-timeout #:connection-buffer-size #:accept-exception-hook #:post-request-hook #:connection-accepted-hook #:connection-closed-hook #:listen-backlog #:call-handler-with-body-port? #:active-request-tracking?

-Run the knots web server.
+Run the knots web server, returning a <web-server> record.

 For example, here is a simple "Hello, World!" server:

-(define (handler request)
+(define (handler request body-port)

 (values '((content-type . (text/plain)))